More information

 Once a stop is declared accessible, it includes the following elements

-If the stop is equipped with a digital sign with dynamic visual information, it should indicate the time, bus routes, waiting times and destination.
+If the stop is equipped with a digital sign with dynamic visual information, it must indicate the time, bus routes, waiting times, and destination.

-In the event of a disruption, audible announcements will be coupled with visual information.
+In the event of a disruption, audio announcements will be combined with visual information.

 Symbols and pictograms are provided for people with cognitive disabilities.

-Bus shelters must contain the following information: the name of the stop and the municipality must be easily readable and identifiable.
+Regarding bus shelters, they must contain the following information: the name of the stop and the municipality, easily readable and identifiable.
 The choice of text and color contrasts is optimal.
-The height of the information, once the stop is declared accessible, is adapted by installing a frame at a height of 150 cm from the ground (top).
-The map of the general network is present and allows the user to find his way around.
-The poster lists the line number, its origin-destination and the timetable.
+The height of the information, once the stop is declared accessible, is adapted by installing a frame at a height of 150 cm from the ground (upper part).
+A map of the general network is provided and allows for orientation in the space.
+The sign lists the route number, its origin-destination, and the timetable.
 The telephone number is clearly displayed.

-A tag contains the name of the stop, the municipality and is subject to an ideal choice of text and color contrasts.
+A marker includes the name of the stop and the municipality, and is the subject of an ideal choice of text and color contrasts.
 The height of the information is adapted.
-One side of this equipment is dedicated to PRM information because it is equipped with two time frames at a maximum height of 150 cm from the ground (top part).
+One side of this equipment is dedicated to PRM information, as it is equipped with two time frames at a maximum height of 150 cm from the ground (upper part).

-Enjoy real-time information directly at the stops thanks to the daisies!
+Enjoy real-time information directly at the stops thanks to the QR code located at the bottom of the line timetable display!

 Coaches